muratk5n/thirdwave/en/mbl/2024/week52.md

 ---

-If Iran / Russia were unhappy with Assad but Israel was, both countries could prefer a new regime given they received certain guarantees.
+If Iran / Russia were not happy with Assad but Israel was, both countries could prefer a new regime given they received certain guarantees.
 In that case the toppling of Assad becomes an RU/TR/IR operation.
 How Syria shapes up after Assad will give clues which side